 We camped at Sunkissed Village RV Resort near The Villages in Florida.
 Not only is the RV resort 55 and up, the entire community is geared towards active living seniors.

 Additionally, the park is age-restrictive with RVs.
 All units must be 15 years or younger (two strikes against us).
 The 15 year rule is more lax than the traditional 10 year rule, but many RV owners find this rule annoying.

-Sunkissed Village RV Resort is amazing.
+Sunkissed Village RV Resort is amazing (like most 55+ parks).
 This park is brand new and all the amenities boast that fact.
-From our bricked-pad to pristine sewer connection, Sunkissed will be a beauty for years to come.
+From our level, bricked-pad to the pristine sewer connection, Sunkissed will be a beauty for years to come.

 Keep in mind – being a new park means some of the trees aren’t yet mature.
 They saved a few large oaks on site, but shade may be lacking for a few years.